Chellaston Academy: Academics

 The school works a 50-hour, two-week timetable on a comprehensive principal.
 In Key Stage 3, no child does a reduced curriculum.
 French and Spanish are taught, though two hours a fortnight can be diverted to literacy and English catchup.

 From the results in year 7, 8 and 9 pupils are banded to an academic yellow band following Ebacc subjects or a more vocational white band.

 Ofsted visited the school in 2019, three days after a member of staff had been arrested on over a serious breach of trust, Ofsted did not examine the incident but did consider the senior managements response.
 Ofsted considered all areas in Key Stage 3 and 4 were good, but was concerned about monitoring and safeguarding in the sixth form, Key Stage 5.
 They mentioned the unmonitored absences in Year 12, and the amount of unsupervised work experience but were still impressed by the teaching standard and the outcomes the students achieved.

 Chellaston Uganda Project

 Since 2006 Chellaston Academy have been running a project which raises money through various methods and then uses this to fund materials which are used by the students and staff who fly to Uganda to repair/improve an orphanage known as the John Dickins House.
-This building facility aims to provide clean water, food and shelter to children of Uganda who have no parents and are living off of waste in the streets.
+This building facility aims to provide clean water, food and shelter to children of Uganda who have no parents and are living on waste in the streets.

-Every year a team of specially chosen sixth form students fly over to the country, along with staff, and spend a whole month over there.
-As well as building the orphanage, the students get to engage in a wide variety of activities, from bungee jumping over a river and white water rafting, to visiting homes created for the disabled.
-They also spend a lot of time bonding and socialising with the children who live in the orphanage.
+Every year some sixth form students and staff fly over to the country and spend a month there.
+As well as building the orphanage, the students engage in activities from bungee jumping and white water rafting, to visiting homes created for the disabled.
+They spend time bonding and socialising with the children who live in the orphanage.

-Over the course of the school year, students participate in various activities, all with the theme of raising money which helps to fund the project.
-The most popular of these activities is the "Chello Mile" in which students from all year groups run as many laps around the school's playing field as possible.
-These laps are then counted and the students go away to friends and family who have agreed to sponsor them by donating an amount of money depending on the distance completed.
-This money is then collected and usually sums up to more than £5,000 or 50,000 francs.